HWS News

 After graduation, Henry earned his MBA from the University of Oregon and began a career in the technology startup space.
 He worked alongside Steve Jobs at NeXT Computer, Inc. and led a variety of other innovative startup companies as CEO.
 Henry leveraged this knowledge to focus on providing tech startup management expertise for venture capital firms, but he always focused on people.

-Henry later started his own consulting business, Hummingbird Leadership, where he advised numerous firms on entrepreneurial management and leadership practices for over 25 years.
+Henry later started his own consulting business, Hummingbird Leadership, where he advised numerous firms on entrepreneurial management and leadership practices for more than 25 years.

 As an alumnus, he served as a judge for The Pitch, HWS’ annual entrepreneurial competition, and taught courses on campus in leadership and finance.